Z-Bolt/OctoScreen/README.md

 ### How this is different from TouchUI?

-[TouchUI](http://plugins.octoprint.org/plugins/touchui/), is an amazing plugin for Octoprint, was created as a responsive design for access to OctoPrint, from low resolution devices, such as smartphones, tablets, etc.
+[TouchUI](http://plugins.octoprint.org/plugins/touchui/), is an amazing plugin for OctoPrint, was created as a responsive design for access to OctoPrint, from low resolution devices, such as smartphones, tablets, etc.

 Executing TouchUI under a RPi w/TFT modules, presents two big problems,